SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

 3. **Resourcefulness**

     Can the student carry out tasks on their own over a three month period i.e., has the student demonstrated that they can work independently and solve problems on their own without asking for help every step of the way?
-    Lower points for gross over-communication ("what should I name this variable?"), better if they quietly and competently get the job done but interact at appropriate times, e.g., sensible progress reports.
+    We want to minimize over-communication (e.g., "what should I name this variable?").
+    Ideally we want students who can quietly and competently get the job done but interact at appropriate times, e.g., sensible progress reports or if you hit a problem you can not solve.
+    This is what the mentors are here for, to support you when you come across problems you are unable to solve.

 4. **Experience**